 Parkinson’s Disease rehabilitation is a program performed by physical, occupational and speech therapists trained in Parkinson’s disease care.
 Patients who have trouble with movement, self-care, speech or swallowing learn techniques to retrain the body’s muscles to move and speak with greater freedom and improved control.

 Pulmonary rehabilitation can help you improve your quality of life if you’ve been diagnosed with lung disease.
-Although pulmonary rehabilitation can’t cure your lung disease, you may notice that breathing is easier and you have less breathing problems.
+Although pulmonary rehabilitation can’t cure your lung disease, you may notice that breathing is easier and you have fewer breathing problems.

 Speech therapy helps patients improve their ability to communicate effectively and eat safely.
 Therapists treat patients with a variety of speech, language, cognitive, voice and swallowing deficits that could be a result of a stroke, brain injury, cancer or other neurological illnesses.
 Speech therapists also have training in diagnostic testing (for example, modified barium swallow studies) for swallowing and voice disorders.